john-science/john-science.github.io/_drafts/2018-09-27-installing-pi-hole.md

 ## Setting up the Raspberry Pi

+This is all pretty basic.
+If you have already played around with an RPi a bit, you can skip ahead.

 * **Step 1** Get a Raspberry Pi.

 You will want at least a Raspberry Pi version 2 for performance reasons.
 I got a Pi version 3B kit, with a power cable, SD card, and a case.